YoungY620/Linux-system-programming/README.md

                          __|02|__
                         |__HP:2__|
 ```

-It is designed to control with "WSAD", and shoot with space.
+It is designed to control with "WSAD", and shoot with SPACE.

 # Big Warnning!